AWegnerGitHub/awegnergithub.github.io-content/2018_07_13_deploy_slack_app_to_google_cloud.md

 ### ngrok set up

 Before slash commands can be set up in Slack, you need a development environment and an easy way to access our development server.
 One option is to punch holes in the router's firewall to point to your development machine.
 This works if you are on a home network and you'll be the only machine running the development server.
-It's no so easy if your set up is more complicated or infrastructure is outside of your control.
+It's not so easy if your set up is more complicated or infrastructure is outside of your control.

 I choose to use [ngrok][ngrok] instead.
 This application provides you with a free, secure and public URL to your local development environment without worrying about your NAT or firewall settings.